Interest rates on corporate loans rose sharply in 2022

 - New business on loans and new drawdowns of household loans

 - Finnish contribution to the euro area monetary aggregates and their main counterparts

 - Imputed interest rate margins on loans from MFIs

 Markus Aaltonen, tel. +358 9 183 2395, email: markus.aaltonen(at)bof.fi

-The next news release will be published at 1 pm on 31 May 2018.
+The next news release on money and banking statistics will be published at 10:00 on 28th February 2023.